zakaria1193/dekrunch/README.md

 ## 3. Comprehensive Test Cases

 Below are ten (plus one) explicit “fixtures → expected view” scenarios.
 For each case, you will create a small directory under `tests/fixtures/caseN/` containing exactly the on‐disk GNAT files (and subfolders where indicated).
-Then, write pytest functions that:
+Then, write `unittest.TestCase` methods that:

 * Launch your FUSE process pointing at that fixture directory and a fresh mount point.
 * Wait briefly (e.g. 0.5 seconds) to let it finish mounting.